Central Luzon State University: The Main Gate

-Showing a farmer with his carabao and plow.
-School officials and students readily consider CLSU the biggest landmark in Muñoz.
+The main gate shows a farmer with his carabao and plow.
+School officials and students consider CLSU the biggest landmark in Muñoz.
 In the early 1900s, CLSU made a name by pioneering scientific farming, adopting the half-day academic work and half-day practicum, and promoting citizenship training.

 Up to the time it became a university in 1964, the student government ran the affairs of what was then known as "Little Republic."
 Its governance was patterned after the setup of the national government and the yearly elections were a much anticipated event.

 The Reimer's Hall

 Built during the time of superintendent William Wade Head (1935–1936), was designed to show talking films, then a first in the province.

 Made of wood, steel frame and concrete, with a galvanized iron roof, the building was later fitted with acoustics for cinema functions and bowling alleys.
 It was named Concordia Hall during the time of superintendent Christian Reimer and later renamed Reimer's Hall.

 Equipped with a big stage, the 500-seat hall had been used to stage plays produced by students.
 In 1939, the school's first Filipino superintendent, Emeterio Asinas, improved the structure so it can hold functions and social affairs.

 The most significant affair held there was the inauguration of CLAC on January 6, 1952.
 Then President Elpidio Quirino and his defense secretary, Ramon Magsaysay, graced the event.
 Among the other prominent guests were senators, congressmen, Cabinet members, diplomats, school officials and representatives of the country's top universities and colleges.

 Magsaysay would have returned to Reimer's Hall on April 5, 1955, as Philippine president during the golden jubilee and graduation programs, but he died in a plane crash on March 17, 1955.
 He would have been conferred the honorary degree of doctor of agricultural education, CLAC continued with the program.
 Two empty chairs, draped in black, and a speaker's stand decorated with academic regalia, diploma and citations for Magsaysay were set up on the stage to remember the late president.

 A modern auditorium was later built beside Reimer's Hall during the time of then CLSU president Amado Campos, who changed the complexion of the campus with his more than P45-million infrastructure build-up during his term from 1972 to 1986.